-The most common form of injury from a car accident rear end collision is the injury to the neck commonly referred to as “whiplash”.
+The most common form of personal injury from a car accident rear end collision is the injury to the neck commonly referred to as “whiplash”.

 The term whiplash is a term commonly used by people involved in these types of collisions and in many cases a whiplash injury is thought to comprise a very minor injury.

-Unfortunately many people who have been involved in these types of collisions and suffered a personal injury as a result of the whiplash (flexion/extension) type movement caused by such a collision, will tell you that the symptoms suffered as a result of these injuries are anything but minor.
+Unfortunately, many people who have been involved in these types of collisions and suffered a personal injury as a result of the whiplash (flexion/extension) type movement caused by such a collision, will tell you that the symptoms suffered as a result of these injuries are anything but minor.

 Common whiplash symptoms can include pain and neck stiffness, headaches and in some instances referred pain through the arms and legs or even nerve pain in more serious cases of spinal whiplash injuries.
 Whiplash symptoms can be severe, debilitating and protracted.
 If you’ve been involved in a car accident and believe you have a whiplash injury, we recommend you seek medical treatment immediately.